 What to Look for When Buying an Affordable Rug

 You should also consider the floor coverage you are after in a given room.
 You can use smaller rugs in a living room, for example, if you float the rug and arrange your furniture around rather than on top of it.

 How do you clean an area rug?

 In general, rugs made of synthetic materials are easier to clean and maintain than those made with natural fibers.
 But every area rug needs regular maintenance to keep it clean and free of dust and dirt.
-Keep your rug clean with a no shoes policy in the house.
+Keep your rug clean with a no-shoes policy in the house.
 Next, be sure to regularly vacuum your rug.
 Once a month or quarterly, take it outside and give it a good shake.
 Spills can be spot cleaned with a damp sponge immediately after the stain occurs.
-Otherwise you can try sprinkling the area with baking soda or non-aerosol dry shampoo and vacuuming it up.
-Some rugs may be machine-washable, but be sure to check care instructions.
+Otherwise, you can try sprinkling the area with baking soda or non-aerosol dry shampoo and vacuuming it.
+Some rugs may be machine-washable, but be sure to check the care instructions.
 Rugs that have been stained or are very dirty can be professionally cleaned, but keep in mind that this process may fade the rug or alter its texture.
 Learn more by reading our guide to cleaning an area rug.

 What size rug should you get for a living room?

-It depends on both the size of your living room, how you place your living room rug, and how much of the bare living room floor you want to cover up.
-For a small space living room, or to anchor a sitting area in a larger living room where you wish to keep as much flooring as possible visible, a medium-sized 5x7-foot rug might do the trick.
-In a larger living room, you might want an 8x12-foot rug or larger depending on the room’s dimensions and the length of your sofa and other furniture.
+It depends on the size of your living room, how you place your living room rug, and how much of the bare living room floor you want to cover up.
+For a small space living room or to anchor a sitting area in a larger living room where you wish to keep as much flooring as possible visible, a medium-sized 5x7-foot rug might do the trick.
+In a larger living room, you might want an 8x12-foot rug or larger, depending on the room’s dimensions and the length of your sofa and other furniture.